PauliusLozys/HorribleSubs-Anime-Parser/README.md

 # HorribleSubs-Anime-Parser

+## No longer works due to HorribleSubs shutting down :(

 Download latest 50 (1080p, 720p or 480/360p) anime episodes from HorribleSubs from a command line with qBitTorrent
 ## Download straight from the command line
 ![alt text](https://github.com/RainbowDog98/HorribleSubs-Anime-Parser/blob/master/images/main%20display.png)